dmckinnon/dmckinnon.github.io/_posts/2022-09-07-Laser-engraver-from-3d-printer.markdown

 #### Marlin
 Marlin is open-source firmware the whole class of 3d printers/laser engravers/CNC machines that can run on a multitude of boards, including Arduino.
 It's well documented, well supported, well used, so it seemed like an easy and obvious choice.
 This is what will read from the SD card, and convert from the gcode (the instructions on how to print/engrave etc) to actual motor movements, laser strength, etc.

 This needed to be configured specifically for my setup, in that I needed to tell it I had a laser (instead of a 3d printer extruder, or a CNC spindle), which pin powered the laser, and so on.
+One of Marlin's nice features is that There are two headers, Configuration.h and Configuration_Adv.h, that hold _all_ the configurable parameters for any way to run Marlin on all supported firmware, and _only_ those files need to be touched - that is, you don't need to mess around with the actual code itself.
+It's just a matter of finding the variables you need, setting them, and then compiling and uploaded, no actual code need be written.

-Here are the changes I made to the code:
+Here are the changes I made to the configuration headers:

 (code)